100 mln to die by 2030 if world fails to act on climate

 "Adding up the damages to property and other losses, we are faced with a total loss of about 3-4 percent of GDP."

 Even the biggest and most rapidly developing economies will not escape unscathed.
-The United States and China could see a 2.1 percent reduction in their potential GDPs by 2030, while India could experience a more than 5 percent loss of potential output.
+The United States and China could see a 2.1 percent reduction in their respective GDPs by 2030, while India could experience a more than 5 percent loss.